denali-js/core/guides/overview/quickstart.md

 Now let's get a bit more creative.
 Our blog API is going to need to store and retrieve our blog posts.
 Let's create a Post resource to enable that.

-> Normally, you'd probably store those in some kind of database (i.e. Mongo,
+> Normally, you'd probably store these in some kind of database (i.e. Mongo,
 > Postgres, MySQL, etc).
 Denali is **database agnostic** though.
 So for now,
 > we'll use plain ol' JS objects (a.k.a.
 POJOs).
-But you could easily substitute
+But you can easily substitute
 > your own models in later.
-For more details, check out the Data guides.
+For more details, check out the [Data guides](../../data/models).

 To start, let's use that handy scaffolding tool again: